spyqqqdia/Knife/README.txt

 generate the *.dxf CAD-file.
 You can then send the CAD-file to laser cutters and have the blanks cut.
 This is very inexpensive, say 5 times less than buying cusotm made knives.

-However the blanks need to be worked on some -- nit much.
-The edges need to be slightly rounded and the tip ground sharper a lttle.
+However the blanks need to be worked on some -- not much.
+The edges need to be slightly rounded and the tip ground a little sharper.
 However for the knife to stick it is unnecessary to grind the tip much if at all (at least on a 6mm thick knife).
 Simply instruct the laser cutter not to round the tip, the laser cuts a very sharp tip (links to laser cutters in Germany below).

 You do need to round the egdes though not only because they will cut your fingers.
 The problem is knife on knife impact (mostly in the form of a glancing blow).
 If the edges are sharp and the steel is brittle chips will break off.
-If the edges are slightly rounded chipping is much reduced.
+If the edges are slightly rounded
+chipping is much reduced.

 For this you will want to have a diamond file, such as